 This baked cube steak recipe is made in a few simple steps.
 First, the onions get sauteed in hot oil on the stove top over medium heat until tender.
 They can then be set aside.

 While the onions are cooking, you can mix together the seasoned flour mixture.
-I recommend seasoning your steaks with a little salt after patting them dry with a paper towel, then dredging them in the flour mixture to fully coat.
+I recommend seasoning your steaks with a little salt after patting them dry with a paper towel, then dredge steaks in the flour mixture to fully coat.

 Raise the temperature of your stovetop burner to medium high heat.
-Add the remaining cooking oil and brown steaks on both sides.
+Add the remaining cooking oil and cook steaks on both sides until golden brown.
 They do not need to be cooked through.
 Remove the cube steaks and set them aside with your onions.

 Now the gravy gets prepared.
 Let the pan cool slightly so the flour doesn't scorch.
 Melt butter over medium low heat and whisk in the flour.
 Cook the mixture for two minutes while stirring and then begin to slowly incorporate the beef broth.
 Add the liquid in small amounts while whisking to insure it incorporates smoothly.
 Continue until all of the liquid has been added.

 Finally, add the fresh thyme to the gravy along with the onions and cube steaks.
-Cover the pan with a lid and place in a 350 degree oven for 1 ½ hours, or until the steaks are fork tender.
+Cover the pan with a lid or aluminum foil and place in a 350 degree oven for 1 ½ hours, or until the steaks are fork-tender.

 Remove the sprig of thyme from the gravy and serve your oven-baked cube steaks over fluffy mashed potatoes.

+Leftover cube steak should be kept in an airtight container and refrigerated for up to one week.
 The easiest way to reheat leftover cube steaks is by microwaving them in individual servings.
-For best results, I microwave them at 45 seconds at a time until heated through.
+For best results, I microwave them for 45 seconds at a time until heated through.

 Baked Cube Steak